Prostitution in Singapore: Practice

 Prostitution occupies an ambivalent position in Singaporean society.
 Major constraints control its practice despite it being legal.
 The range of means of procurement used is wide, including prostitutes soliciting in local markets; streetwalkers; prostitutes employed by massage parlors, bars, nightclubs, strip clubs and brothels; and call girls working for escort agencies.
 Freelance prostitutes operate in dance halls, nightclubs, karaoke lounges and supper clubs.

 The primary centres for prostitution are the designated red-light areas.
 The main red-light district in Singapore is located in Geylang.
 Police unofficially tolerate and monitor a limited number of brothels, where the prostitutes are regularly screened for health check-ups.

-Orchard Towers, nicknamed the "Four Floors of Whores", is a shopping centre where prostitutes work.
+Outside the main red-light district, unregulated prostitution happened at locations such as Orchard Towers, nicknamed the "Four Floors of Whores", in Orchard, Golden Mile Complex, before its redevelopment in 2023 for Thai workers in pubs and karaoke rooms, in Beach Road and Desker Road for South Asians.

 Commercial sex workers can also be found in many "massage" or "spa" establishments.
 Some massage parlors offer massages as a pretext for "special" sexual services.
 These activities are illegal, and the operators of such massage establishments risk jail if their activities are exposed by police raids.
+Other locations include KTV lounges, beauty salons, hair salons, escort agencies.
+Services are also provided on digital marketplaces such as private chat channels and subscription platforms like OnlyFans.

 Vietnamese prostitutes in Singapore charge high prices for their services.